 In some cases, this method has proven useful and might help you in a tight spot.

 If your Microsoft Office shortcuts don’t do anything when you try to launch them, then there might be an issue of communication between the shortcut itself and the actual executable it should open.

 Depending on what Office version you’ve installed, you should find them in one of these locations:

 - C:Program FilesMicrosoft OfficeOffice14

 - C:Program Files (x86)Microsoft OfficeOffice14

 Try launching the tool you need from here, if it works, then your shortcut was to blame.
 Create a new shortcut for the Office components you use and replace the faulty ones.

-And it doesn’t necessairly need to be a Office update.
-Maybe some other feaute installed on your computer is interfering with Office, preventing you from accessing it.
+Maybe some other features installed on your computer are interfering with Office, preventing you from accessing it.
 In both cases, installing fresh updates can resolve the problem.

 To install the latest updates on your computer, simply go to Settings > Update & Security, and check for updates.